calimarkus/JDFlipNumberView/readme.md

 - `JDFlipImageView`
   An **Image View** with flip animations.
 Use it like a regular UIImageView, but set new images animated via `setImageAnimated:duration:completion:`.

-For specific usecases you may use on of these:
+For specific usecases you may use one of these:

 - `JDDateCountdownFlipView`
   __A date countdown.__ Just init with a target date and it will show the remaining days, hours, minutes and seconds until that date.